tequdev/evernode-docs/docs/source/platform/overview.md

 ![A DApp cluster](../assets/dapp-cluster.png)

-The process of communicating and verifying each other's behaviour and agreeing upon the correct results is called **Consensus**.
+The process of communicating and verifying each others behavior and agreeing upon the correct results is called **Consensus**.
 There is no leader/coordinator to conduct this process.
 Every app instance must perform this activity individually.
 HotPocket provides this ability to your app in order to make it a "decentralized" app.

 ## HotPocket consensus engine - for decentralized apps